Skip to the main content.

 Ask Yourself If You Truly Have to Say “Yes” to a Task

-Be honest, what do you absolutely have to get done on your own and what can be done by somebody else?
+Be honest, what do you absolutely have to get done on your own and what can you delegate to an outside source, like an independent contractor, virtual assistant or agency?
 What are the ramifications if you say “no?”
 Think through these types of things before committing to anything.

 Create a List of Everything You Have Going On With Due Dates